AwesomeGitHubRepos/cerbo/forth/v2/words.md

 Implementation notes

+## >CFA ( dw -- cfa)

+Convert a dictionary header pointer to cfa (code field address, aka codeword pointer).

+If dw is 0, then 0 is returned

 ## EMBIN

 Functionally equivalent of BRANCH at execution time, but is used by SEE to identify embedded binary data,